infrasonar/docs/docs/collectors/services/paloalto.md

 InfraSonar monitors Palo Alto firewalls using the rest API.

-!!! tip "Also available as service"
+!!! tip "Also available as probe"
-    We also offer a [service](../services/paloalto.md) to monitor Palo Alto firewalls, this is useful if you want to monitor firewalls without deploying your own InfraSonar appliance.
+    We also offer a [probe](../probes/paloalto.md) to monitor Palo Alto firewalls, this allows you to monitor firewalls using your own InfraSonar appliance.

 ## Features